How to add a Split-Neck with ties using bias tape to your Peasant Dress or top.

-I added a vest, tights and boots from Crazy 8 and created a picture perfect outfit!
+I added a vest, tights and boots from Target and created a picture perfect outfit! (plus a big cheesy smile)

 How to add a split neck with ties to a peasant dress.

-You’ll need enough extra fabric to make about 56 inches of 1 7/8 bias binding.
+- You’ll need enough extra fabric to make about 60 inches of 1/2 inch or less bias binding, plus a small scrap.
 (Of course, you can use store bought bias tape too.)

 Step 1: Cut pattern pieces and make the bias binding